hsgweon/pipits/README.md

 1.4 Set PATH and ENVIRONMENT VARIABLE
 -------------------------------------

 Make sure executables and modules are visible to the shell by existing in the search PATH.
 Also set some environment variables as shown below.
-Assuming UBUNTU is your system, this can be achieved by adding the following line in "~/.zshrc" file:
+Assuming UBUNTU is your system, this can be achieved by adding the following line at the end of "~/.zshrc" file:

+Open a text editor such as gedit:

+    gedit ~/.zshrc

+And then add the following lines at the end of the file:

     export PATH=$HOME/pipits/bin:$PATH
     export PYTHONPATH=$HOME/pipits/lib/python2.7/site-packages:$PYTHONPATH